Textalk/angular-schema-form-colorpicker/README.md

 Usage
 -----
-The datepicker add-on adds a new form type, `datepicker`, and a new default mapping.
+The colorpicker add-on adds a new form type, `colorpicker`, and a new default mapping.

 |  Form Type     |   Becomes    |